The Training

 The EASA PPL(A) is valid throughout Europe and is usually acceptable worldwide subject to individual national requirements.

 Faster training.
-If you study the PPL(A) theory online from home using our distance learning platform software, if you pass the exams before arriving at Fly EPT Spain, we'll be able to get you through the practical flight training, all going well, within a month and this will save you a considerable amount of €.
+If you study the PPL(A) theory online from home using our web-based training distance learning software platform, if you pass the exams before arriving at Fly EPT Spain, we will be able to get you through the practical flight training, all going well, within a month and this will save you a considerable amount of Euro'€.

 Student pilots from countries which are eligible for Spanish visa-free entry of up to 90 days, can take a PPL(A) and Night rating course without the need to obtain a student visa (as long as the duration of the course is shorter than 90 days).
 Those coming from countries which do not qualify for Spain visa-free entry need to apply for a Schengen Student Visa.

 Yes - you can very easily convert your EASA PPL(A) to a UK CAA licence afterwards.
-Since BREXIT it is now possible to have both a UK and EASA PPL(A).
+Post-BREXIT you can have both a UK and EASA PPL(A).
+To convert EASA to UK, or vice versa, the PPL holder must:

 If you wish to apply for a UK CAA PPL on the back of an EASA licence, how to make the application is explained here.

 We try very hard to make sure our students complete their PPL course in the minimum number of hours.
 We have very good, experienced instructors and the course is carefully structured to make this possible.
 We must, however, caution that if you are not able to maintain continuity, inevitably the revision element of each lesson will take slightly longer and this may well mean that you need some additional hours to reach the required standard before being ready to take your skills test.
-Certainly we aim to produce the very best pilots so that we can be proud they are graduates of our school.
+The reality is, most student pilots usually complete the PPL course in around 50 to 55 hours and this is usual no matter where you learn.
+Any extra flight time is priced accordingly pro-rata.

 The conditions for pass in the PPL(A) skill test are described in FCL.125(c).
 The PPL Skill Test candidate has to demonstrate the ability to: